calvinalkan/better-wordpress-hooks/README.md

 Alright, **why would I do all this?** Time for some examples:

-Lets assume we are developing a Woocommerce Extension that gives users the possibility to extend their woocommerce store with a lot of marketing related features.
+Let's assume we are developing a Woocommerce Extension that gives users the possibility to extend their WooCommerce store with several marketing-related features.

 One of them being the gift card functionality described in the intro.